 Is it a good idea to leverage assets?

 If you have assets such as equity in your home or an investment property, it is possible to borrow against those assets to make further investments, but the suitability of this approach comes down to your individual circumstances.
-A strategy like this carries significant risk and a financial planner may be able to help you determine exactly what these risks are and whether this is an appropriate option.
+A strategy like this carries significant risk and a financial planner will help you understand what these risks are and whether this is an appropriate strategy.